robier/tests-ignore-final/README.md

 This library was inspired by [dg/bypass-finals](https://github.com/dg/bypass-finals) library.
 I wanted to have same functionally but with different approach.
-I hope that this different approach will not have the same problems as dg/bypass-finals have with infection for example.
+I hope that this different approach will not have the same problems as dg/bypass-finals have with infection.

 ### Usage